-Dremio is a self-service data platform that empowers users to discover, curate, accelerate, and share any data at any time, regardless of location, volume, or structure.
+Dremio is a data-as-a-service platform that empowers users to discover, curate, accelerate, and share any data at any time, regardless of location, volume, or structure.

 Modern data is managed by a wide range of technologies, including relational databases, NoSQL datastores, file systems, Hadoop, and others.
 Many of the newer datastores are often more agile and provide improved scalability, but at a cost to speed and ease of access via traditional SQL-based analysis tools.
 Additionally, raw data found in these stores is often too complex or inconsistent for analysis to use with business intelligence tools.